 …

 For idle mode mobility from EPC to 5GC, the UE performs mobility Registration procedure with the 5G GUTI mapped from EPS GUTI and indicates that it is moving from EPC.
 The UE derives GUAMI from the native 5G-GUTI and includes GUAMI in the RRC message to enable RAN to route to the corresponding AMF (if available).
+If the UE holds no native 5G-GUTI, then the UE provides in the RRC message a GUAMI mapped from the EPS GUTI and indicates it as "Mapped from EPS".
 The AMF and SMF retrieve the UE's MM and SM context from EPC.

 …